• Skip to primary navigation

 You'll love this healthy, tasty, and versatile Coconut Chutney.
 It is fresh, bright, and full of flavors, just like my peanut chutney.

-Serve this coconut chutney with any Indian breakfast food, such as soft idlis, crispy dosas, fluffy vada, and uttapam.
+Serve this coconut chutney with any Indian breakfast food, such as soft idliscrispy dosas, fluffy vada, and uttapam.
 All of these dishes have a subtle taste that is elevated when paired with this condiment.

-• How to make Coconut Chutney?
+Watch How to Make Coconut Chutney

 What is Coconut Chutney?